-Sending Larry Nassar to prison is just the beginning for survivors
+Survivors vow to keep fighting -- 'This is bigger than Larry Nassar'

 "We are just a small part of this movement happening," she said.
 "There is no doubt there is a movement."

 Rachael Denhollander, the first woman to publicly accuse Nassar of sexual abuse, called the sentence a victory.
-But she called for further investigation of what she called the worst sexual assault scandal in history, starting with institutions connected to him.
+But she demanded further investigation of what she called the worst sexual assault scandal in history, starting with institutions connected to him.

 She identified four by name: Michigan State University and USA Gymnastics, both of whom employed Nassar during his decades of abuse, as well as the United States Olympic Committee and Twistars Gymnastics Club in Michigan, where Nassar admitted to sexually abusing athletes.

 After the sentencing, MSU, USAG and USOC released statements condemning Nassar's actions and pledging internal investigations.
-But Denhollander said those statements were too little, late, and didn't go far enough.
-Later Wednesday, Michigan State University Lou Anna Simon announced her resignation.
+But Denhollander said those statements were too little, too late, and didn't go far enough.

 "We survivors have taken our stand.
 We have demonstrated the desperate need for change at MSU, USAG and organizations like Twistars.
 But in order to make that change, we must identify each and every breakdown that occurred which allowed Larry to prey on women and children for so long," Denhollander said.